 Caulobacter vibrioides is a Gram-negative, oligotrophic bacterium widely distributed in freshwater lakes and streams.
 Caulobacter daughter cells have two very different forms.
 One daughter is a mobile "swarmer" cell that has a single flagellum at one cell pole that provides swimming motility for chemotaxis.
 The other daughter, called the "stalked" cell has a tubular stalk structure protruding from one pole that has an adhesive holdfast material on its end, with which the stalked cell can adhere to surfaces.
 Swarmer cells differentiate into stalked cells after a short period of motility.
 Chromosome replication and cell division only occurs in the stalked cell stage.
 Its name derives from its crescent shape caused by the protein Crescentin.

-C. crescentus is an important model organism for studying the regulation of the cell cycle, asymmetric cell division, and cellular differentiation.
+C. vibrioides is an important model organism for studying the regulation of the cell cycle, asymmetric cell division, and cellular differentiation.
 Its use as a model originated with developmental biologist Lucy Shapiro.

-From left to right: i) The number of proteins in the reference proteome of Caulobacter crescentus, ii) the total number of models, iii) the number of unique protein sequences for which at least one model is available and iv) a coverage bar plot is shown.
+From left to right: i) The number of proteins in the reference proteome of Caulobacter vibrioides, ii) the number of unique protein sequences for which at least one model is available, iii) the total number of models and iv) a coverage bar plot is shown.

 Many proteins form oligomeric structures either by self-assembly (homo-oligomeric) or by assembly with other proteins (hetero-oligomeric) to accomplish their function.
 In SWISS-MODEL Repository, the quaternary structure annotation of the template is used to model the target sequence in its oligomeric form.
 Currently our method is limited to the modelling of homo-oligomeric assemblies.
 The oligomeric state of the template is only considered if the interface is conserved.